Guanzi (text): Theoretical pre-Han influence

-Professor Masayuki Sato 佐藤將之 disagrees with attempts by translator Rickett and a "few other scholars" to date some chapters to the Han dynasty, but agrees with a late Warring States dating for most of the work, considering its "intellectual, cultural, political, economic, and social realities" reflective of the period.
+Sinologist Masayuki Sato 佐藤將之 disagrees with attempts by translator Rickett and a "few other scholars" to date some chapters to the Han dynasty, but agrees with a late Warring States dating for most of the work, considering its "intellectual, cultural, political, economic, and social realities" reflective of the period.
 If Masayuki's judgement is correct, then the earlier version may have been quite similar, as the work already looks like a late Warring States text.
 Masayuki considers "Canonical Statements" its earliest chapter, only dating it as far back as the mid Warring states period.